chFlorian/chflorian.github.io/index.md

 ## MyWorkout
 - iOS, not yet released
-- SwiftUI, CoreData (CloudKit), UserNotifications
+- SwiftUI, CoreData (CloudKit), UserNotifications, HealthKit
 - create, manage and do workouts - all in one app
 ### preview images tbd